 - Weihong Tang, Associate Professor, Division of Epidemiology and Community Health

-The WFC is proud to bring you a new seminar and workshop series: Let's Talk!
-Our main message is acknowledging that the goal is progress not perfection.
-The final session of the 2020-2021 academic year, The Fighting Spirit, was be presented by Nicole Swentzell on May 19.
+- The WFC developed a new seminar and workshop series titled Let's Talk!
+The main message was acknowledging that the goal is progress not perfection.
+The final session of the 2020-2021 academic year, The Fighting Spirit, was presented by Nicole Swentzell in May 2021.
 Through an empowerment self-defense lens that emerges from work with Indigenous communities in the U.S., this session focused on the philosophy and practice of the fighting spirit, which is the belief that “I can, I will, and I deserve to defend myself.”
-Let’s Talk workshops are free of charge to University of Minnesota faculty.

 POLICY WORK 2019-2020